Anastasia-Labs/single-asset-staking-offchain/README.md

 ## User Participation

-Now the Staking event is opened and users can participate by locking their stake in `stakingValidator` by updating the linked list.
+Now the Staking event is opened and users can participate by locking their stake in `nodeValidator` by updating the linked list.
 Before the stake is frozen, participants can choose to increase, decrease or remove their stake altogether.

 ## Active Staking